Skip to main content

 3. Stored config: ~/.rusty-cli.json (Windows: %USERPROFILE%\.rusty-cli.json)

-Save defaults so you don’t have to pass them every time:
+Save the local server URL so you don’t have to pass it every time:

 Quickstart